Sachintha125/Wasps_SL/README.md

 This is an open-source image dataset consisting of 14 wasp species found in Sri Lanka.
 The goal is to support research in entomology, biodiversity monitoring, and machine learning applications such as species classification and conservation efforts.

+📂 Dataset Structure
+The dataset is organized into class-wise folders, each corresponding to a wasp species:
 <pre> <code> /SriLankanWaspDataset/
   ├── Antepipona ceylonica/
   ├── Antodynerus punctipennis/